Go & the G word

 Second: you can indeed write any software in Go even with the lack of generics.

-The same way we used to be able to write full games in assembler with only jumps and without for loops or if/else constructs.
+The same way we used to be able to write full games in assembler with only jumps and without for

 The same with Java before version 5 where we didn’t bat an eyelid when we had casts all over our code everytime we touched a collection from the standard library.